In America you can buy Thanksgiving gravy infused with cannabis which my daughter says is one of the ways gravy can enhance any meal.

 My mother perks up.

-‘Your brother and you loved it.
-You had your own separate gravy boats you loved it so much.
+‘Your brother and you loved it and had your own separate gravy boats you loved it so much.
 You were paranoid about peas, too.’

 ‘Paranoid about peas?
-What do you mean, granny,’ says my daughter hoping her gentle question will unearth the smoking gun to give her victory over me in the case of ‘Gravy versus Jus’.
+What do you mean,’ says my daughter hoping she her gentle will unearth the smoking gun to give her victory over me in the case of ‘Gravy versus Jus’.

-‘If they didn’t get exactly the same number of peas they’d fight.
-The only way to stop them fighting was to count the peas onto their plates one by one until they had the exact same number.
-Imagine it.
-Literally, counting peas one by one onto their plates before we could get on with the meal.’
+‘If they didn’t get exactly the same number of peas they’d fight and the only way to stop them fighting was to count the peas onto their plates one by one until they had the exact same number.
+Imagine it, literally, counting peas one by one onto their plates before we could get on with the meal.’

 ‘That explains quite a lot,’ says my son.